 - lidocaine cream

-Surgical drainage is considered the most effective treatment.
+Surgical drainage is considered the treatment.
 Antibiotics may be recommended for those with underlying diseases, such as diabetes, and those who have a suppressed immune system.

 The fistula’s tunnel may be opened, plugged, or tied off with surgery.

 Get immediate medical attention if you have:

 - anal bleeding that won’t stop, especially if you feel dizzy or lightheaded